Neighbourhood Planning in Withersfield

 What happens next?

-We are working with Withersfield Parish Council to appoint an independent examiner who will make recommendations and their report will be published online in due course.
+We have worked with Withersfield Parish Council to appoint an independent examiner who will make recommendations and their report will be published online in due course.

 Once the council has received this report, and reviewed whether modifications are required, it can decide that the plan is ready for a referendum.
-(Further details can be found under the summary of the key stages in neighbourhood plan at steps 4 to 7)
+(More details can be found under the summary of the key stages in neighbourhood plan at steps 4 to 7.)

 Neighbourhood plan - pre-submission consultation